michael-muir/Katana-Tools/README.md

 # Katana-Tools
-A repository of Katana Tools developed in Python or OpScript Lua
+A repository of Katana Tools developed in Python and Lua